Coronation of James VI: Coronation

 The English ambassador, Nicolas Throckmorton, refused to attend "as these accidents were chanced, and these matters concluded" contrary to Elizabeth's advice and wishes, but he sent his aide and cousin Henry Middlemore to Stirling.
 Throckmorton wrote up Middlemore's account of the ceremony and sent it to Elizabeth I:my cowsen Henrye Myddlemore retorned from Sterlynge to thys Towne, by whom I understand thynges have passed at Sterlynge as ensueth: The 29th day of July ... the yonge Prince was crowned in the great Churche of Sterlyng by the Bisshop of Orkneye ...
 Mr Knox preached and tooke a place of the Scrypture forthe of the bookes of the Kynges where Joas was crowned verye yonge to treate on.
 Some ceremonyes accustomablye used at the Coronation of their Princes were omytted, and many retayned.
 Th'oath usually to be mynistered to the Kynge this realme at his coronation was taken by the Earl of Morton and the Laird of Dun on the Prynces behalfe.
 When Morton surrendered the regency of Scotland in 1578, he wrote a memorandum detailing his services to King James, noting "I swoir his ath of coronation".

 The coronation robes of crimson and blue velvet were made by James Inglis.
 The fur trim was provided by Archibald Leche.
 Three trumpeters, James Savoy, James Weddell, and Ramsay performed at the ceremony.
 The Lord Lyon and other heralds attended.
 Messengers were sent to the burghs to proclaim the king.
 Edinburgh burgh council ordered bonfires in celebration, and inhabitants who failed to contribute were fined.

 A few days after the coronation, Throckmorton learned that Mary was now confined to more securely guarded lodgings in a tower at Lochleven Castle.
 James VI and Anne of Denmark were crowned as king and queen consort of England on 25 July 1603.

-Edinburgh's burgh council fined residents who had not set out fires to celebrate the coronation.
 A young poet, Thomas Maitland, composed a Latin poem on the coronation, Jacobi VI Scotorum Regis Inauguratio.